A Local's Guide to Touring Silicon Valley and the Bay Area

 The history runs deep here.
 From the days of the Golden Gate's construction, from the new overwhelming Salesforce tower, there are sights to behold!

-What About the Culture: San Francisco, Berkeley, and Oakland?
+What Is Bay Area Culture Like?
+San Francisco, Berkeley, and Oakland

 - Haight-Ashbury Street: The origin of hippie counterculture.